BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 #### As a part of the main mod

+If your mod does not have any ScriptExtender content yet, you want to add the necessary folders and files to your mod.

+Create a `ScriptExtender` folder in your `Mods` folder

+[insert image here]

+In your `ScriptExtender` folder, create a

 #### As an optional addon

 > Load any optional Whitelist addon **AFTER** BG3SX.
 If you are using the in game mod manager, we advise you to use [BG3MM](https://github.com/LaughingLeader/BG3ModManager/releases) instead as the in game Mod Manager does not allow you to reorder your mods.